ibericode/koko-analytics-standalone/README.md

 # Koko Analytics

 > [!NOTE]
-> This project is still in early development and probably not suitable for use in production.
+> This project is still in development.
+While functional, we can't guarantee not introducing any breaking chances until we release an official version 1.

 Koko Analytics is a PHP application that you can self-host to provide you with simple, open-source, lightweight (< 1 KB) and privacy-friendly website analytics.